Closed-form estimators for an exponential family derived from likelihood equations: Simulation study

 \section{Simulation study}

 In this section, we carry out a Monte Carlo simulation study for evaluating the performance of the proposed estimators.
-Due to space limitations, we only present the results for the new log-generalized gamma distribution.
-In the following, we present the proposed ML estimators for the aforementioned distribution.
-We then propose a bootstrap bias-reduced version of the proposed ML estimators, as they are biased \cite{RLR2016}.
+For illustrative purposes, we only present the results for the Nakagami, gamma, new log-generalized gamma and scaled inverse chi-squared distributions.
+In the following, we present the proposed ML estimators for each of the aforementioned distributions.
+We then propose a bootstrap bias-reduced version of the proposed ML estimators, as they are biased \citep{RLR2016}.